ELDHO-KURIAN/firebase-python/README.md

-# firebase-realtime-database-python
+# firebase-with-python
-this python code lets you communicate with firebase and send data to database
+this python code lets you communicate with firebase and do things like send data , create account , reset password etc..